Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What Is Included In An Effective Back Pain Management Program?

 An effective back pain management program includes several components that work together to relieve pain and discomfort, strengthen the body, and hasten the healing process.
 The type of back injury in question will determine what is included in the back pain management program.
 The first step is identifying the cause of the back pain and taking the measures needed to correct it.
 During this time, the doctor will be using pain management methods to help control the patient’s pain and discomfort.
-Platelet-rich plasma injections, stem cell injections, osteopathic treatment, physical therapy and various other treatment options may be considered to help manage the patient’s pain during the recovery period.
+Osteopathic treatment, physical therapy and various other treatment options may be considered to help manage the patient’s pain during the recovery period.

 When Is Back Pain Considered Chronic?

 Back pain is considered chronic if it remains for longer than three consecutive months.
 Other types of pain may be considered chronic when pain is experienced beyond the usual duration of symptoms or for longer than expected with natural healing.
 Acute pain is an intense piercing pain that may last several hours, days, or weeks but at some point, it will diminish.
 Chronic pain is most often caused by an old injury that did not heal correctly or a chronic illness that is constantly causing some type of pain or discomfort.
 Arthritis, chronic fatigue, fibromyalgia, herniated discs, and pinched nerves can result in long-term chronic pain that continually worsens over time.

 What If I Have Back Pain?

 If you have back pain, see a pain specialist that knows all about the back.
 Dr. Yasha Magyar is a double board-certified osteopathic doctor.
 He’s Board Certified in physical medicine, rehabilitation and Board Certified in Pain Medicine to cover all your pain needs.
 Don’t hesitate to contact Network Spine to help with your spinal pain issues.